shapesmusic/Shapes-Basics-Draft/writing/about.md

 <br>

-You’ll find the first lesson where the land of Symbols overlaps with the land of Imagination.
+You’ll find the first level where the land of Symbols overlaps with the land of Imagination.
 The shape, after all, is a musical symbol which, when paired with a song, gives your musical imagination permission to take over.

 The shape is also a diagram on an instrument, and so the path continues through the land of Symbols, into the land of Instruments, and then into a land where instruments begin to disappear altogether, to become internalized as the rational side of your musical imagination.

 And like so, this path winds around again and again through the lands of Symbols, Instruments, and Imagination until eventually it falls clear off the edge of the map, and you'll have to go find a different world to explore.

-But before then, you will have weaved your way through five distinct sequences of lessons, and I’d like to tell you a little about what you'll find in each.
+But before then, you will have weaved your way through five distinct sequences of levels, and I’d like to tell you a little about what you'll find in each.
 These sequences are:

 - Playing With Songs
 - Tactile Reading